jakartaee/servlet/tck/README.md

 # Jakarta Servlet

-This repository contains the code for Jakarta Servle TCK
+This repository contains the code for Jakarta Servlet TCK

 About Jakarta Servlet TCK
 -------------------------